It is hard to believe that ‘This Week At Angama’ started 100 weeks ago.

 I allowed myself a maximum of one shot from each week.
 This was a tough task as some weeks contained spectacular shots.
 From the best 99, my next challenge was to reduce this down to 35.
 I am proud of our collection and hope that you enjoy this celebratory edition of This Week At Angama 100.

+Hot air ballooning is an integral part of the Mara landscape.
+There can be few more beautiful ways to experience the ecosystem than to float above it.
 Looking directly down on the Mara River from a balloon allows you to get a better understanding of the river and the riverine forests that line this meandering watercourse, the life-blood of the reserve.

 Taken in the early morning of mid-July 2018, this image has become somewhat of an iconic photograph and I can proudly say that it is mounted on a number of billboards in Nairobi, alerting its citizens to the natural beauty of the Mara that sits on their doorstep.

 The concept of ‘migration’ in the Mara is usually associated with zebra and wildebeest.
 I hope that this image highlights that there are many bird species that also use the Mara as a migratory route.